 NB If there appear to be any inconsistencies or inaccuracies with the owners or dogs details, the submission will be returned to the veterinary surgeon with relevant comments, prior to scoring.

 6.1 Reject radiographs

-If a radiograph is rejected, an alert will be sent to the submitting veterinary surgeons online account with any relevant comments., The fee will not be refunded and the scoring procedure will not be completed.
-When a subsequent radiograph is submitted for that dog, a further fee will be required (see Schedule 1).
+If a radiograph is rejected, the fee will not be refunded and will require a subsequent radiograph submitted for the dog.
+It must be accompanied by a further fee (see Schedule 1).

 7. Results